zhangyisheng0629/Unsupervised-Poisoning-Attack-Via-SCAN-and-Error-Minimize-Method/README.md

 # Labeling with clustering models (Gansbeke W etal.), generating noises with error-minimizing (Huang etal.) method.

-Add experiments for label-agnostic dataset
+Add experiments for label-agnostic dataset .
+  Supply AgnosticCIFAR10Folder etc. classes and some robust Loss functions for more robust training.
 ## Samplewise noise for UEs on agnostic-cifar10
+Set the argument --seed , it will automatically genarates an experiment folder.
 ```
 --seed 4
 --version resnet18